 Associate Professor and the Cornelius Vanderbilt Chair of Black Homiletics and Liturgics

-Dr. Lisa L. Thompson, a native of Cedar Grove, NC, is Associate Professor and the Cornelius Vanderbilt Chancellor Faculty Fellow of Black Homiletics and Liturgics at the Divinity School and Graduate Department of Religion of Vanderbilt University.
+Dr. Lisa L. Thompson, a native of Cedar Grove, NC, is Associate Professor and the Cornelius Vanderbilt Chair of Black Homiletics and Liturgics at the Divinity School and Graduate Department of Religion.

 As a leader in scholarship that values intellectual rigor and concerns of faith, she holds a Doctor of Philosophy and a Master of Arts in Religion from Vanderbilt University.
 She prioritizes discussing the ways religion can be used for the destruction or uplift of our life together.
 Her current book projects are entitled Ingenuity: Preaching as the Outsider (Fall 2018) and Preaching the Headlines (Fall 2022).
 Ingenuity mines the preaching practices of black women for the sake of re-thinking theologies and methods of preaching as a whole.
 The book is a hallmark of the Black Womanist Homiletic that spans her work.
 Preaching the Headlines is based on a course she created and has taught since 2012 across multiple academic and non-academic contexts.
 The project engages the intersection of social and religious discourses for the purpose of helping communities address everyday life issues as matters of faith, while oriented towards a just earth.
 The Louisville Institute awarded her a First Book Grant for Minority Scholars for the project.